divijkhaitan/randnla/README.md

-# randnla
+# randblas

-A package for randomised numerical linear algebra written in Rust.
+ * A package for randomised numerical linear algebra written in Rust.

-Rust Programming Project by Divij Khaitan and Saptarishi Dhanuka